danielkenafake/danielkenafake.github.io/_posts/pictures/2015-07-18-Flat-Monster.md

 ---

 <div class="WideTextBox">
-    <p>2d artwork of a monster and dismemebered legs.
+    <p>2d artwork of a monster and some dismemebered legs.
 Made in Photoshop.</p>
 </div>